Skip navigation links

 Veterans Care

-I-REACH (Improving Veterans Access to Healthcare) assists health care facilities in becoming a Veteran Connector.
-The MVAA recognizes health systems and community partners (such as schools, churches, and employers) that are committed to supporting the needs of those who have served, and their families.
+I-REACH (Improving Veterans Access to Healthcare) encourages health care facilities to screen for military service by asking, “Have you or a member of your household ever served in the military?”
 Providers can play a vital role in ensuring Veterans are fully connected to their earned benefits.
 I-REACH provides resources and training that will assist providers in better caring for those who have served, their families, and their caregivers.

 Learn More